ar37-rs/winlator_mali/README.md

 	<img src="logo.png" width="376" height="128" alt="Winlator Logo" />
 </p>

-# Winlator 10 modified for Mali GPUs:
+# Winlator 10 modified for Mali GPUs

 ### Signed with different signature, uninstall the original one before installing the mali version.

-### Use Virgl + WineD3D driver
+# Winulator config
+* Graphics Driver set to VirGL
+* DX Wrapper set to WineD3D
+* Add recommended settings to ENVIRONMENT VARIABLES:
+   BOX64_MMAP32 set value to 1
+   BOX64_SAFEFLAGS set value to 2

+# Wine config
-(Only supported apps/games with D3D up to D3D9 only):
+* Only supported apps/games with D3D up to D3D9 only
+* Choose suitable version of wined3d accordingly (each game/app may require different version)
 * Fix blackscreen for some apps/games:
    OffScreenRendering -> use_backbuffer.bat
 * Fix glitches for some apps/games:
    OffScreenRendering -> use_fbo.bat

 Based on and thanks to: